alyssahondrade/deep-learning-challenge/Analysis.md

 - `EIN` is neither a target nor feature, as it acts as a primary key for the dataset.

 ### Compiling, Training, and Evaluating the Model
-1. How many neurons, layers, and activation functions did you select for your neural network model, and why?
+__1. How many neurons, layers, and activation functions did you select for your neural network model, and why?__

 The number of neurons, layers, and activation functions were derived using the hyperparameter tuner.